 - Study team approach to research appropriate services for at-risk students.

 - Information on alternative school programs.

 - Assistance in obtaining and completing college applications.

 Students are welcome to visit the Counseling Center before or after school, at nutrition break or lunch.
-Students, if you prefer that your counselor call you out of class, you may complete a “Counselor Request Form” found in the Counseling Center.
+Students may also leave a note in the counselor’s mailbox or email their counselor.